 For more information on dates and hours, check the Williamson County Fair website.

-This is a great way to spend the evening whether you're a longtime fan of Shakespeare or newcomer.
-Learn more here.
+This is a great way to spend the evening whether you're a longtime fan of Shakespeare or newcomer to theatre.

-Taking place from August 27th - 28th in 2021, this event will feature a variety of musical artists at the Bicentennial Capitol Mall State Park.
+Taking place from August 26th - 27th, 2022, this event will feature a variety of musical artists at the Bicentennial Capitol Mall State Park.

 In addition to all the good tunes, you can also expect laser shows, choreographed LED lights, and more interesting visuals.